cryptolu/RD2018/README.md

 ## Usage

 1. For example, generate 10 sets of boards.
-Each board contains 6 identical 6 sheets.
+Each set of boards contains 6 identical sheets.
 The generated .tex file is automatically compiled using pdflatex.

 ```bash
 > cd build